After-Shock/Cloudbox-wiki/Rclone.md

 1. Type `q` to quit.

-## Rclone already setup
+## Rclone already setup for Google Drive
 If you have Rclone already setup, you will have an existing rclone configuration file (i.e `rclone.conf`).
-Copy this file into `/opt/rclone`.
+Edit this file and eename the Google Drive remote to `google` and copy this file into `/opt/rclone`.